Lauderdale Road Spanish & Portuguese Synagogue: A globalised community

 Today the congregation's senior rabbi is Rabbi Joseph Dweck, originally from the United States.
 In reverence to its Victorian heritage, Lauderdale Road is one of very few synagogues where the rabbis and wardens continue to wear traditional top hats.
 According to Rabbi Abraham Levy, in his youth "many prominent members of the congregation would come to the service in white tie and tails" for the Kol Nidre service on Yom Kippur and that "tails gave way to jackets in the 1990s and now it is lounge suits."
 This evolving style reflects the continuing link and evolution from Lauderdale Road's history as the synagogue of the Sephardi Anglo-Jewish gentry, or "Cousinhood" as it became a globalised, pan-Sephardi community.

 The Western Sephardi liturgy of the London S&P Sephardi community is considered one of the closest to the Sephardi liturgy originally in Spain.
-However, reflecting the pan-Sephardi identity of the community additional parallel services are held on High Holy Days following the liturgy used by Baghdadi Jews and Iraqi Jews.
+However, reflecting the pan-Sephardi identity of the community, additional parallel services are held on High Holy Days following the liturgy used by Baghdadi Jews and Iraqi Jews.
 This way Lauderdale Road both honours its unique role as a custodian of Spanish and Portuguese Jewish liturgy but also embraces the customs of the Jewish Middle East.

+On 13 September 2026, during Rosh Hashanah, a group of five young adults launched two fireworks towards the synagogue.
+Police arrived at the scene after the youths had already left.
+No injuries or damage were reported.
+Police increased patrols in the area.